nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 aspera.download.acess.key.secret=
 ```

-#### Nuxeo Lambda configuration
+#### Nuxeo Lambda Configuration

 - A lambda function is configured on the same region as the S3 bucket:

     - Triggered on PUT Object.
     - Filter objects with prefix `batchId`.
     - Returning the url `$NUXEO/site/lambda/success/$batchId` to your Nuxeo.
     - The lambda function must be configured to filter on prefix `batchId`.

-Set up those two scripts on your aws lambda account:
+Set up those two scripts on your AWS Lambda account:

 `api_caller.js`: